Ransomware

 • Unsuccessful attempts to gain entry to shared network resources or applications integral to the system’s infrastructure.

-What should I do if I am infected with ransomware?
+What should I do if I am infected with malware, leading to a ransomware attack?

 1. Isolate the infected device: Immediately disconnect the infected device from the internet to prevent the ransomware from spreading to other devices.